milfeld/mktau/README.md

 ## Description

-Requires e executions of the mktau script
+Requires executions of the mktau script (3/4 times) with arguments.

 ```shell
       $ cd; mkdir -p APPS; cd APPS    #create and go to an install directory